 Sapphire 6.
 ‘The purpose of magick is for healing and empowerment.’

 Source: misunderstanding of the Christian Gospel narrative and the older folk traditions (‘healing’).
 Misunderstanding of the nature of power (‘empowerment’).
+This also arises from nineteenth and twentieth century occultism where only the body and mind is recognised as having any existence at all.
+It is as though body and mind are self-caused, without any higher principle involved.

 ‘Self-empowerment’ is as impossible as self-initiation.
 How can the self give to the self?
 ‘Empowerment’ actually means to give or convey power to another.
-Therefore when a consultant, for example, pretends to help a person become ‘empowered’, any power is transferred to the professional.
+Therefore when a consultant, for example, pretends to help a person become ‘empowered’, power is transferred to the professional.

 Sapphire 7.
 ‘Reincarnation’.